arch-r45/Fan-Out-Twitter/README.md

 uvicorn approach1:app --reload
 ```

+### Approach 2: In Memory Cache

 This is obviously very expensive with the large amount of reads, so we have to ask, can we do better?
 Twitter has the answer in approach 2, with using an in memory cache to store a list of tweets for each recipient user.
 Everytime a user tweets something, look up all the people they follow and write a new tweet to their cache.
 This obviously has a major advantage: not having to make a disk seek everytime a user wants to get their home timeline.
 For twitter the most important load parameter is ensuring users get their home timeline as fast as possible.
 If it takes a little longer to send a tweet to ensure users get their tweets fast, thats a tradeoff that is worth making, as there are way more requests to get tweets then to send tweets.
+The big downside here is now we are dealing with 345k writes per second to the home timeline cache on average.
+But in the worst case, some users have 100s of millions of followers.

 ![alt text][twitter2]